Crisis Force: Plot

 Asuka and Maya are typical high-school students living in Tokyo.
 Even though their parents were archaeologists, they lived a rather mundane life.

 But then one day, the same ominous dream that the two siblings were having lately suddenly became a reality.
 The seven monsters that sunk down the land of Atlantis and destroyed most of the ancient civilizations 10,000 years ago has suddenly revived.

 Modern weapons were no use against the strange weapons of Atlantis.
 The entire world was engulfed in the flames of war and it did not take long for the hands of evil to reach Japan.
 Asuka and Maya's parents, who were caught in an attack, revealed the truth to their children during their dying moment—they were not Asuka and Maya's true parents.
 During an archaeological trip on a deserted island 17 years ago, the couple discovered an Aurawing, an aircraft built by the ancient Mu civilization.
 Inside the aircraft there was a life-support system containing a pair of infants.
 Indeed, Asuka and Maya were actually the children of a brave warrior from Mu who fought against Atlantis 10,000 years ago.

 Asuka and Maya, now awakened to their true destiny, are the only hope mankind has against Atlantis.
 The siblings board on their respective Aurawing ships, each possessing a mystical power, as they fly off to a continent shrouded in dark clouds.

 Development and release

-The late 1980s and early 1990s was the peak of popularity for shooting game genre, and Crisis Force was released around the same time as titles like Gunhed, Seirei Senshi Spriggan, Soldier Blade, and Axelay.
+The late 1980s and early 1990s was the peak of popularity for the shooting game genre, and Crisis Force was released around the same time as titles like Gunhed, Seirei Senshi Spriggan, Soldier Blade, and Axelay.

-Crisis Force is an original title from Konami, and is not a port of an arcade title.
-The three composers for the game were part of Konami Kukeiha Club, and were also working on music for the arcade game Trigon.
+The three composers for the game were part of Konami Kukeiha Club, and were also working on music for the arcade game Lightning Fighters.

 As Konami's final shooting game for the Famicom, the game was developed to push the hardware's specifications to its limits and utilized Konami's custom VRC4 chip (previously used for the Famicom version of Gradius II) to allow for four-way scrolling and large bosses.
 However, because of the game's late release during the Famicom's lifespan, a year after the launch of its successor the Super Famicom, Crisis Force did not achieve the popularity that Konami expected.